soncScoot/soncscoot.github.io/README.md

 # ZZ-CTrainer
- A modified version of Tao Yu's for ZZ-C and ZZ-CT with subsets
+ A modified version of Tao Yu's Alg Trainer for ZZ-C and ZZ-CT with subsets